Ways to Improve IVF Success: Evidence-Based Strategies

 Ways to Improve IVF Success

 There is no single trick that guarantees IVF success.
-The strongest improvements usually come from matching the treatment plan to the diagnosis, reducing avoidable risk, and using evidence-based decisions rather than marketing claims about add-ons.
+The strongest improvements usually come from matching the treatment plan to the diagnosis, reducing avoidable risk, and choosing evidence-based decisions over marketing claims about add-ons.
+Our IVF success rates by age page shows how these factors actually translate into outcomes.

 1. Start With an Accurate Diagnosis

-IVF outcomes are influenced by age, ovarian reserve, sperm quality, tubal disease, uterine cavity findings, endometriosis, adenomyosis, metabolic factors, and prior treatment response.
-A cycle is more likely to be efficient when these factors are reviewed before stimulation begins.
+IVF outcomes are shaped by age, ovarian reserve, sperm quality, tubal disease, uterine cavity findings, endometriosis, adenomyosis, metabolic factors, and how the patient responded to prior treatment.
+Reviewing these before stimulation begins is what makes a cycle more likely to be efficient.

 2. Individualize Ovarian Stimulation

 The right stimulation protocol is not the same for every patient.
-Women with PCOS may need an approach that lowers OHSS risk, while women with diminished ovarian reserve may need a different medication strategy and realistic expectations about egg yield.
-Monitoring during stimulation helps adjust treatment safely and avoid both over-response and under-response.
+A woman with PCOS (polycystic ovary syndrome) may need an approach that keeps the risk of OHSS (ovarian hyperstimulation syndrome) low, while one with diminished ovarian reserve often needs a different medication strategy — and a realistic conversation about likely egg yield.
+Monitoring throughout stimulation is what allows the team to adjust treatment safely, catching both over-response and under-response before they become a problem.

 3. Use Embryo Transfer Strategy Carefully